-These beefy slow cooker lion’s head meatballs are a must try.
-You will find that this dish has a delicious soy and beef broth that complements the huge beef meatballs well.
+These beefy slow cooker lion’s head meatballs are a must-try.
+This dish also features a delicious soy and beef broth that complements the huge beef meatballs.

 The meatballs are packed full of flavor thanks to all the ingredients that accompany the ground beef.
 The broth slowly infuses its flavors into the meatballs over the long cooking time.
-The result is a dish where each component compliments each other well.
-Certainly, a family favorite at my house.
+The result is a dish where each component compliments each other.
+It is certainly a family favorite at my house.

 Lion’s head meatballs got their name for looking similar to the head of the Chinese guardian lion.
 The dish originated in a couple of provinces in China, Yangzhou, and Zhenjiang.
 It is now a dish that is part of Shanghai cuisine.

-Any leftover meatballs are great for lunch the next day.
-I find that they’re great to put in a microwavable container with some of cabbage and broth.
-This way you can quickly heat them at work in a microwave.
+Leftover meatballs are great for lunch the next day.
+I find that they are great to put in a microwavable container with some of the cabbage and broth.
+This way, you can quickly heat them at work in a microwave.

 I have put together a video that takes you through the steps to making these hearty lion’s head meatballs.
 If you prefer reading, then you can find the full written recipe underneath the video.